hi-wm/hi/resources.md

 ![alt text](assets/images/sxa-rendering-variants/SXA-Rendering-Variants-Querying-Content-Query-Structure.png "SXA Rendering Variants Querying Content, this how the rendering variant for a query is structured in the project folder tree")
 *SXA Rendering Variants Querying Content, this how the rendering variant for a query is structured in the project folder tree*

 If you do the query right, you will get the right results.
+And... the above query does not get the intended results.
+It grabs all children when it should be more discriminate.
+Let's update that query to ```query:./*[@@templatename!='Page Data']```.
+That query can be found within sitecore, so if you don't remember the syntax or the precise query, simply searching for children at the top of the folder tree will reveal all items that refer to children and in those results you can find at least one item that has the aforementioned query already built.
+If you need more complex queries, you are SOL.
+But that query will get the children and leave out the *Page Data*, which is something that you may not need.

+Here is a link to the sitecore documentation about [Using a Query to Render Items](https://doc.sitecore.com/developers/sxa/18/sitecore-experience-accelerator/en/walkthrough--using-a-query-to-render-items.html)
 </details>
 <details>
 <summary>Part 4 - Placeholders and Placeholder Restrictions</summary>